Andrew7234/oasis-data-passport/README.md

 5. Accept the cookies on the page, which will then upload a log of your browser visit along with any cookie data to Oasis.
 6. Visit any other sample sites, or refresh the page and create more logs.
-7. Visit https://steward.oasislabs.com and view your datasets there.
+7. Visit https://steward.oasislabs.com/apps/A3D4dqRVT1KsGWo3sQRhyMY/join and accept the terms.
+You should now be able to view your data under the `Your Data` tab